bcw222/chromium-website/site/administrators/url-blocklist-filter-format/index.md

 Example: allowing only a small set of sites:

-*   Block "\*"
+*   Allow "\*"
 *   Allow selected sites: "mail.example.com", "wikipedia.org",
             "google.com"

-Example: block all access to a domain, except to the mail server using HTTPS and to the main page:
+Example: allow all access to a domain, except to the mail server using HTTPS and to the main page:

-*   Block "example.com"
+*   Allow "example.com"
 *   Allow "https://mail.example.com"
 *   Allow ".example.com", and maybe ".www.example.com"

 Example: block all access to youtube, except for selected videos.

-*   Block "youtube.com"
+*   Allow "youtube.com"
 *   Allow "youtube.com/watch?v=V1"
 *   Allow "youtube.com/watch?v=V2"